Tuesday, September 16, 2025

 Ezra 6:14 says, “So the elders of the Jews built, and they prospered through the prophesying of Haggai the prophet and Zechariah the son of Iddo.
 And they built and finished it, according to the commandment of the God of Israel, and according to the command of Cyrus, Darius, and Artaxerxes king of Persia.”
 Haggai and Zechariah were faithful shepherds to the people.

-“Behold, the days are coming, says the Lord, that I will raise to David a Branch of righteousness; a King shall reign and prosper and execute judgment and righteousness in the earth.”
+“Behold, the days are coming, says the Lord, that I will raise to David a Branch of righteousness.
+A King shall reign and prosper and execute judgment and righteousness in the earth.”
 Jeremiah 23:5

-The above passage is a Messianic prophecy.
 Jesus Christ is the Branch through whom God extends His righteousness to us.
 In John 15:4, Jesus said, “Abide in Me, and I in you.
 As the branch cannot bear fruit of itself, unless it abides in the vine, neither can you, unless you abide in Me.”
 As we abide in Christ, He brings forth good fruit from us.

-“In His days Judah will be saved, and Israel will dwell safely; now this is His Name by which He will be called: THE LORD OUR RIGHTEOUSNESS.”
+“In His days Judah will be saved, and Israel will dwell safely.
+Now, this is His Name by which He will be called: THE LORD OUR RIGHTEOUSNESS.”
 Jeremiah 23:6

-In the New Testament, Jesus is not merely “righteous” Himself, but He is “righteousness to us.”
-1 Corinthians 1:30 says, “But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption.”
-2 Corinthians 5:21 says, “He [God] made Him [Christ] who knew no sin to be sin on our behalf, so that we might become the righteousness of God in Him.”
 In Philippians 3:9, Paul wrote of Jesus, saying, “That I may be found in Him, not having a righteousness of my own derived from the Law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith.”

 “Therefore, behold, the days are coming, says the Lord, that they shall no longer say, ‘As the Lord lives who brought up the children of Israel from the land of Egypt,’ but ‘As the Lord lives who brought up and led the descendants of the house of Israel from the north country and from all the countries where I had driven them.’
 And they shall dwell in their own land.”
 Jeremiah 23:7-8